-I started using [easyazon_link identifier=”B0031BUDLG” locale=”US” tag=”whnemo-20″]Dr. Ohira’s[/easyazon_link] again and found it is available for less money now – and here comes the digestive upset again.
+Later, I used this brand again and had the same symptoms.
 Clearly things are moving and shaking.
 I highly recommend this as a good option.

 Hyperbiotics was started by Jamie, the owner, following a horrible bout with a parasite.
 Her knowledge about probiotics is solid and her products are great.
 I've been trying them out for awhile now and have seen good effects.

 You can see we've tried a lot.
 I'm guessing we've easily spent thousands of dollars on probiotics over the years, many of which did nothing or little to nothing for our health.

 Recently, our family started using GutPro.
 It's a probiotic unlike many others in that it's super concentrated.
 It's not cheap, but it lasts a REALLY REALLY long time.

 Just a teensy bit on a teensy spoon and that's all you need!